direct-framework/skill-competencies-converter/README.md

 ## Acknowledgements

 The code was written by [Finn Bacall](https://github.com/fbacall/) with small tweaks by [Aleks Nenadic](https://github.com/anenadic/).
+[Bryn Ubald](https://github.com/bnubald) converted it to a Python package.